-The November 2017 Budget announced several changes to the Enterprise Investment Scheme (EIS).
+The November 2017 Budget announced several changes to the Enterprise Investment Scheme (EIS Scheme).
 EIS is designed to help smaller trading companies to raise finance by offering a range of tax reliefs to investors.

 The changes are part of the government’s Patient Capital Review of support for small businesses.